Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 }
 ```

-By doing this, we have encoded the inherent property into `Snack` that food by definition cannot be inedible; it's always edible.
+By doing this, we have encoded the inherent property into `Snack` that food by definition cannot be inedible; it's always edible, unless you eat bricks, and that in order for someone to like it, it must be eatable for them.

 ### Rainbow Cat